Bibliography Management Tools

 Among the many software solutions available, the University Library Service recommends:

 The Library Service also offers training courses on the use of these tools for all members of the University of Milan community (see the calendar).
-Materials, slides, and recorded lectures from past sessions are made available on the website.
+Introductory and other in-depth materials are made available on the website.

 Comparative tables